ddamato/use-rove/README.md

 | `loop` | `Boolean` | Determines if the arrow keys can loop around past the ends of the list.
 Defaults to `false`. |
 | `rtl` | `Boolean` | Determines if the user is expecting to control the focus in a right-to-left language.
 This will flip the horizontal arrow keys.
 Defaults to `false` |.
 | `orientation` | `'horizontal'` `'vertical'` `'both'` | Determines which keyboard arrow keys to trigger next focus.
 Defaults to `'both'` |

+### Prior art

+The concept of "roving tabindex" is [explained on web.dev by Rob Dodson](https://web.dev/control-focus-with-tabindex/).
+Some experiences require navigation to be performed by using the arrow keys instead of the tab key.

+Much of this package is modeled after features from [`roving-ux-react`](https://www.npmjs.com/package/roving-ux-react) except it was missing some options.
+The most important is setting the starting item.
+Many experiences will have a selected item on load which should be the item that receives first focus in some roving scenarios.
+I've also taken some features embedded within the original hook (like right-to-left support) and allowed them as options as well.

+The source code is not a direct copy of the original either.
+The way the next item to be focused is determined is unique to this implementation.
+The test suite is nearly identical (except coverage for the new options) and kudos to [Dangoo](https://github.com/Dangoo) for the testing approach of [`roving-ux-react`](https://www.npmjs.com/package/roving-ux-react).

+I've also noticed that some other roving tabindex solutions avoided the parent container altogether by listening for `onKeyDown` on each item.
+I found this to be a good solution so the hook didn't need to control both the parent and the children.
+Also many solutions could not handle when a dynamic list (such as one found within a search result panel).
+This hook is also designed to handle this case as well.